-The Council has adopted partnership evaluation criteria as part of this framework.
-The objective of the evaluation is to measure the effectiveness of partnerships from the Council's perspective.
-It is used to evaluate new partnerships, and as an annual review of high risk/profile partnerships.
+The Council has adopted partnership evaluation criteria as part of this framework. -The objective of the evaluation is to measure the effectiveness of partnerships from the Council's perspective. -It is used to evaluate new partnerships, and as an annual review of high risk/profile partnerships.

-The Performance Report
+The Strategic Performance Dashboard Report

-On a quarterly basis the following key areas of performance are monitored and reported via the performance report:
+On a quarterly basis the following key areas of performance are monitored and reported via the Strategic pPerformance Dashboard report: